yangzhao1230/yangzhao1230.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Zhao Yang, a first year PhD student at Renmin University of China.
-My research interests are focused on Deep Generative Models, Representation Learning and their application in AI4Science.
+Hi, I'm Zhao Yang, a ~~first~~-2nd year PhD student at Renmin University of China.
+My research interests are focused on Deep Generative Models, Representation Learning, and their application in AI4Science.

 News
 ======